dvlaykov/turbulence-grey-zone-nwp/_pages/schedule.markdown

 # Session 1: Model Behaviour at Grey-Zone Resolutions | Chair: TBA

-09:30 Rachel Honnert (Featured talk): From grey-zone of turbulence to AROME-500m.
+09:30 Rachel Honnert (Swedish Meteorological and Hydrological Institute) (Featured talk): From grey-zone of turbulence to AROME-500m.

 10:00 Robert Beare (University of Exeter): The role of diffusion in boundary-layer turbulence simulation in the grey zone.